crfroehlich/bloog/content/configuration/setting-up/features.md

     ttl: 60 # number of minutes that indicates how long a channel can be cached before refreshing from the source
     matchRegex: "^/" # regex specifying for which paths (pages) RSS should be created.
 Defaults to whole page.
     outputPath: "/rss.xml" # path under which feed will be accessible
-    generator: "boogi" # indication of the program used to generate the channel
+    generator: "hmd" # indication of the program used to generate the channel
 ```

 ## Scroll to Top button